skycoin/skywire/mainnet_rules.md

 # Skywire Reward Eligibility Rules

-Notice: the [skywire whitelist](https://whitelist.skycoin.com) is now deprecated.
+Notice: the [skywire whitelist](https://whitelist.skycoin.com) is deprecated since April 1st 2023.

 We have transitioned to a new system with daily reward distribution

 * The rules in this article may change at any time, depending on if there are problems